AshishRam7/Question-Generation-LLM-s/content/pdf_content/ocr_output/DeepSeek_R1/output.md

 ### 2.4.
 Distillation: Empower Small Models with Reasoning Capability

-To equip more efficient smaller models with reasoning capabilities like DeekSeek-R1, we directly fine-tuned open-source models like Qwen (Qwen, 2024b) and Llama (AI@Meta, 2024) using the 800 k samples curated with DeepSeek-R1, as detailed in \( 2.3 .3\).
+To equip more efficient smaller models with reasoning capabilities like DeekSeek-R1, we directly fine-tuned open-source models like Qwen (Qwen, 2024b) and Llama (AI@Meta, 2024) using the 800 k samples curated with DeepSeek-R1, as detailed in $\S 2.3 .3$.
 Our findings indicate that this straightforward distillation method significantly enhances the reasoning abilities of smaller models.
 The base models we use here are Qwen2.5-Math-1.5B, Qwen2.5-Math-7B, Qwen2.514B, Qwen2.5-32B, Llama-3.1-8B, and Llama-3.3-70B-Instruct.
 We select Llama-3.3 because its reasoning capability is slightly better than that of Llama-3.1.

 For distilled models, we apply only SFT and do not include an RL stage, even though incorporating RL could substantially boost model performance.
 Our primary goal here is to demonstrate the effectiveness of the distillation technique, leaving the exploration of the RL stage to the broader research community.